manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

    * Checks the number of Interactors
    * Checks the number of Interactors that are known candidates
    * Eliminates Hub/Sticky proteins
-   * Next, applies Fisher's Exact test to compute P-values
+   * Applies Fisher's Exact test to compute P-values
+   * Adds the total count & a comma-sepearted list of candidate genes within the 2-hop neighborhood
    * Additionally adds GTEX data
    * Prints to STDOUT in .tsv format
 - This script provides one of the scoring components for the Machine Learning step